 The most powerful thing we have in common as humans is we live and we die.
 But what connects us into humanity can also shatter us individually.
 Death anxiety is the price to pay for self-awareness.

 The highly original psychotherapist Irvin Yalom (b.
-13 June 1931) addresses this cost in his empathetic book Staring at the Sun: Overcoming the Dread of Death.
+13 June 1931) addresses this cost in his empathetic book Staring at the Sun: Overcoming the Terror of Death.

 How do you move out of the mode of everydayness into the more change-conducive mode?
 Not from simply wishing it or bearing down and gritting your teeth.
 Instead, it usually takes an urgent or irreversible experience to awaken a person and jerk him or her out of the everyday mode into the ontological ones.
 This is what I call the awakening experience.

 Once we realize that we are, we realize that we might not be.
 As Yalom explains, death is everything, and it is nothing.
 The nothingness of death, the question of where we exist when we die, will never be answered by conscious minds.

 Forging connections while alive, the deeply human connections are the only real antidote to our fear of non-existence (rather than precious things we keep around us and imbue with sentiment), that we touch to feel again as we once did.

 Human connection is more than one of passing or proximity; it is being deeply present for another human being in need.